mskim/rails_example/README.md

 # This is sample rails app for developing with VSCode devcontainer.

 I am playing with it to see how it works.
-I started the article
+I started by following with the article

 https://dev.to/imiked/starting-a-rails-app-using-vscode-containers-1gj9

+It did not work!!!
-on database.yml
+and I has to change on database.yml
 I had to set user as postgres not LocalPassword as article say.
   adapter: postgresql
   encoding: unicode
   host: db
   user: postgres
-  # password: LocalPassword
+  password: LocalPassword xxx not working
-  password: postgres
+  password: postgres      000 this worked

+And it worked !!!

-my goal is to push this to github and run it with another host from my local machine.
+My goal now is to push this to github and clone this setup to an other host and run it on another host from my local machine. without local Docker